Many-Body Anti-Zeno Thermalization and Zeno Determinism in Monitored Hamiltonian Dynamics: Zeno effect

 To achieve a Haar-random ensemble, the total Hamiltonian evolution time should be greater than this threshold.

-When the total evolution time $T$ is sufficiently short such that $n_{\rm sat}>n_{\rm Zeno}$, there is a competition between HDT and Zeno effect.
+When the total evolution time $T$ is sufficiently short such that $n_{\rm sat}>n_{\rm Zeno}$, there is a competition between HDT and ZE.
 In this regime, the frame potential does not reach its saturation value and remains significantly above it.
-The minimum frame potential is attained at around
+Combining Eq. (\ref{eq:HDT1}) and Eq. (\ref{eq:zeno}), the minimum frame potential is attained at around

 This corresponds to the recommended number of measurements under a limited total evolution time, constrained by experimental factors like coherence time.